The Treasury has the power to issue General Licences for financial and trade sanctions regimes under a number of Regulations.

 General Licence IOM/2022/RUS006 permits any subsidiary of VTB incorporated in the Isle of Man to make payments for basic needs including insurance premiums, property management services, remuneration, pensions of employees, tax, rent or mortgage.
 An IOM subsidiary may also make payments for, reasonable fees and service charges arising from routine holding and maintenance of frozen funds and economic resources.
 It also includes payments for professional fees and expenses associated with the provision of legal services.

-This licence is being amended to include Sberbank CIB (UK) Ltd.
+This licence was amended again on 25 April 2022 to include Sberbank CIB (UK) Ltd.

 This notification does not constitute verification by the Treasury that activity purported to be permitted under this licence is permitted.

-An IOM Subsidiary of VTB or Sberbank CIB (UK) Ltd making payments under this licence above must keep accurate, complete and readable records, on paper or electronically, of any activity purporting to have been permitted under this licence for a minimum of 6 years.
+The entities making payments under this licence must keep accurate, complete and readable records, on paper or electronically, of any activity purporting to have been permitted under this licence for a minimum of 6 years.

 Further details of the sanctions regime related to Russia may be found on the Customs and Excise pages of the Isle of Man Government website.